-It’s crucial for an enterprise to be able to send and receive electronic documents like EDI X12, VDS, Tradacoms, and more.
+It’s crucial for an enterprise to be able to send and receive standardized electronic documents like EDI X12, EDIFACT, Tradacoms, and many more.
 When your organization is EDI capable, you are at an advantage in the business world with a greater chance for success.
 Utilizing these standard data formats is the most significant aspect of EDI since the exchange of documents will be effective only if both, the sender as well as receiver systems are working with similar data formats.

 Being EDI capable means the ability for businesses to exchange business documents/data with their trading partners electronically such as,

 - Shipping documents

 Why Should You Care About being EDI Capable?